ericlavigne/crane/README.md

       (let [conf (config :webconfig)]
           (bootstrap conf conf)))

 Here, we are deploying a webserver using crane's bootstrap capabilities.

+The call to config creates a configuration from the config file corresponding to the keyword argument.
+This configuration is used to bootstrap the machine(s) indicated in the config.

-Config flies are in the same dir as deploy.clj, and you get one by providing the name as a keyword.
+Config flies are,  by convention, in /your/projet/root**/crane** in the same dir as deploy.clj, and you get one by providing the name as a keyword.  :web-config -> web_config.clj

 Let's look at the config file, and walk through what bootstrap does.

       {:group "web"
        :server-root "/root/learner/"